 How can I offer to host Ukrainian refugees?

+We are one of the UK governments approved providers on the Homes for Ukraine Scheme.
 We are focusing on carefully matching those Ukrainians who want to come here with the appropriate sponsors.
-Our priority is to ensure that this is as successful as possible for all involved.
+Our priority is to ensure this is as successful as possible for all involved.
 We are aware that the situation is complex, and the sponsorship model is not ideal.
 We are working closely alongside local councils and other agencies to manage the process carefully and support Ukrainian arrivals to the best of our ability.

 If you have further questions about the Homes for Ukraine scheme, you can find the answers on the government website.

 I will soon have a Ukrainian refugee arriving, what do I need to think about next?